PaoloDooM/gpos720_printer/README.md

 #### <code>AlignmentTypes</code>

-An enum to indicate the type of barcode to be printed. <a href="https://github.com/PaoloDooM/gpos720_printer/blob/master/lib/alignment_types.dart">
+An enum to indicate the desired alignment for the command to be printed. <a href="https://github.com/PaoloDooM/gpos720_printer/blob/master/lib/alignment_types.dart">
 Click here</a> to consult the available types.